-In cross-cluster search, the local cluster receives a standard Search API request over HTTP, forwards it to configured remote clusters over the transport connection, and merges the results into a single response.
-Remote indices are addressed by prefixing the index pattern with the remote cluster alias in the form <alias>:<index-pattern>.
+In cross-cluster search (CCS), a local coordinating node receives a normal Search API request, forwards the remote portions to configured cluster aliases, and merges the results into one response.
+Remote hits are identified by the remote cluster alias in the _index field, using the format <alias>:<index>.

 {